onera/Cassiopee/Converter/doc/source/Filter.rst

 .. py:function:: Converter.Filter.Handle.loadFromProc()

     Load on each processor the zones with the corresponding proc node.
-    The zones in File must have a .Solver#Param/proc node.
+    The zones in file must have a .Solver#Param/proc node.

-    :rtype t: partial tree on each processor
+    :rtype: partial tree on each processor

     *Example of use:*